gosnmp/gosnmp/README.md

 About
 -----
+This is my fork of Sonia Hamilton ([@soniah](https://github.com/soniah/)) great library, that is tuned to my unique purposes.
+Some of my work in pulled back to original repo.

+My task usually requires talking to Telco operators network devices.

 **soniah/gosnmp** is based on **alouca/gosnmp** - many thanks to Andreas Louca for starting the project, other contributors (AUTHORS.md) and